 Recent advancements in the effectiveness of ICL’s wetting agents has made them an important tool for turf managers.

 ICL has been providing wetting agents to turf managers for the last two decades to resolve the problem of dry patch and to effectively distribute water through the soil and into the root zone.
 In recent years, advancements in the development of wetting agents have made them more effective and safer.

-Is it complicated to bring a range of wetting agents to the market?
+The complication of bringing a range of wetting agents to the market

-“To start, you need a good knowledge of the surfactants and tailoring the formulations to do what you want them to deliver in terms of performance.
+“To start a good knowledge of the surfactants is required and tailoring the formulations to do what you want them to deliver in terms of performance.
 Once the surfactants are selected and stabilized, the formulas then undergo rigorous stability testing at different temperatures to ensure that they are stable around the world in different climates.
-We do tests on surface tension, spreadability, penetration, and wetting, among other tests and they’re all conducted in-house at Amega Sciences chemistry laboratories.
+Tests are undertaken on surface tension, spreadability, penetration, and wetting, among other tests and they’re all conducted in-house at Amega Sciences chemistry laboratories.
 Then the prototypes are checked for phytotoxicity and performance effects on the target crop in Amega Sciences biology laboratories.
 After the first screening tests in the biology labs, the best performers are chosen for field trials at different sites around the world.
 That ensures performance on different grass types, or different crops, and under different environmental conditions.
 We have various sites around the world either at universities or contract research sites, including the UK, the USA, and Australia.”